Endava Earnings Call Transcripts

 -

-Revenue grew 6.6% year-over-year, driven by strong North American and banking sector growth, while macroeconomic softness in the U.K. and Rest of World led to project delays.
-AI-led modernization and the Galaxy integration are supporting future growth, with a $100M share buyback announced.
+Revenue grew 6.6% year-over-year to £195.6M, with strong North America and banking sector performance, but macro headwinds in the UK and Rest of World led to a cautious outlook.
+AI-driven modernization projects are fueling growth, and a $100M share buyback was announced.

 -

-Revenue grew 3.5% year-over-year, led by strong North America and healthcare gains from the GalaxE acquisition, while margins declined due to integration costs.
-The business is shifting toward AI and core modernization, with larger, longer-term projects and margin improvement expected in the second half.
+Revenue grew 3.5% year-over-year, driven by strong North America and banking sector performance, but margins declined due to integration costs and business optimization.
+AI and core modernization are fueling new, larger deals, with margin improvements expected in the second half as integration completes.

 Fiscal Year 2024